joeyforte101/CISC475/SampleData/TEST_README.txt

 Every line of data in TEST.txt has the same information.
 The format is:

-child_ID, TIMESTAMP, x, y, z, pitch, roll/
+Subject_ID, Date, Hour, Minute, Second, x_accel, y_accel, z_accel, pitch, roll, orientation/

-(child_ID, TIMESTAMP) is a primary identifier for the data.
+(Subject_ID, Date, Hour, Minute, Second) is a primary identifier for the data.

 ***************************************************

+The data is formated as above per-request of the client.

+The pitch and roll are calculated using the x_accel, y_accel, and z_accel.
+Orientation is calculated from pitch and roll.
+It is an enumerated value, which is defined as {
+  0 : prone,
+  1 : inclined,
+  2 : upright,
+  3 : reclined,
+  4 : supine,
+}

-The pitch and roll are calculated using the x, y, z. x, y, and z are occasionally refered to as sensorvalue0, sensorvalue1, and sensorvalue2, respectively.
+x_accel, y_accel, and z_accel are occasionally refered to as sensorvalue0, sensorvalue1, and sensorvalue2, respectively.